OpenPecha/stam_annotator/docs/usage.md

 - This code snippet demonstrates how to import the necessary Alignment class and create an alignment (OPA) object.
 - The from_id method is used here.
-It requires an alignment ID as a parameter and creates an object based on that ID.
+It requires an alignment ID and github token creates an object based on that ID.
 - The created object features a get_segment_pairs method, which provides a list of segment pairs.
 Each pair in the list is a tuple comprising two elements: